clarkfitzg/rtp/teaching_journal.md

+Fri Mar  5 09:31:10 PST 2021

+I see these benefits of the iPad over the chalkboard:
+I distribute these notes via Canvas after class, so everyone has access.
+This means students can focus more on engaging and paying attention, rather than trying to write everything down.
+We spend less time writing definitions, and more time explaining underlying concepts.
+It forces me to design and prepare my lectures with more structure and purpose than they would have otherwise.
+There are many little features that improve the rhythm and experience of the presentation, like zooming to show detail, erasing, copying and pasting, switching colors, and highlighting.

+Discord- students using #off-topic to find roommate with same major.

+Fri Feb 12 15:24:08 PST 2021

+Wishing I did more with relational data in STAT 128.

+Discord is going well- got a few examples of students helping each other.

 Sun Feb  7 10:51:08 PST 2021

 I added an open ended "challenge question" including a class competition for some minimal extra credit to keep the attention of the more advanced students in STAT196k.